Pages

 The lake's name has Sasanian origin and derives from Sivāng-e (Pahlavi/Middle Persian).

-The Russified name Sevanga originates from Middle Persian Sivāng-e.
+The Russified name Sevanga originates from the Middle Persian Sivāng-e.

-The armenized name Sevan is a corrupted form of the Russified Sevanga or Middle Persian Sivāng-e.
+The Armenized name Sevan is a corrupted form of the Russified name Sevanga, which derives from the Middle Persian Sivāng-e.

 Source: